danijeljw/danijelj/source/_posts/2016-05-18-how-lucky-am-i-to-have-something-that-makes-saying-goodbye-so-hard.markdown

 Myself, I am an emotionally strong person.
 I've spent years and years learning how to connect with my emotions and trying to understand them better.
 I'm an Aries.
 And yes I do believe firmly in the science of astrology.
 It's not verbatim, I can't prove this is right or wrong.
 Just accept it, that's all.

 In the past you could say I was a violent person.
 I would lash out and let my emotions rule and control my behaviour without much room for a buffer.
 Then I said something to someone one day in a fit of anger and the feeling that came over me after letting those words go showed me that you truly can stab someone _(no pun intended)_ with just words and words alone.
 I had literally put a knife deep into their soul and cut them.
-Was I sorry for what I said ?
+Was I sorry for what I said?
 No. And I'm still not.
 I don't like her.
 She's a bitch.
 What I took away from that was that it's now time to sit back, see what I'm doing, what I've done, and look to where I want to be.
 So, I now control my anger.
 I don't lash out with horrible words or go break plates or drive my car through shop windows - yes that's a true story and I'll write about it one day too.

 For many years I've had the pent up emotion inside of me that's been yearning to find a way to express.
 That emotion can ignite the hearts of stars across the night sky.
 Fuse rubies in the hearts of planets.
 Dry entire oceans across the lands.
 Drench the forests in torrents of waters.
 There is no limit to this emotion.